-Once you learn to recognize your triggers, you can develop coping mechanisms are how to deal with them.
-In some cases, you may want to avoid these situations entirely, especially in early recovery.
+Once you recognize your triggers, you can develop coping mechanisms to deal with them.
+Sometimes, you may want to avoid these situations entirely, especially in early recovery.

 Tip #3: Take Care of Yourself Physically And Mentally

 People who take care of their mental health are less likely to relapse.
-Keeping yourself healthy both mentally and physically will improve overall mood.
+Keeping yourself healthy both mentally and physically will improve your overall mood.
 It is important to eat a balanced diet and exercise regularly.
 In addition, getting 7-8 hours of sleep every night is also critical for staying healthy.
-Exercise, a healthy diet, and regular sleep all reduce some of the common triggers such as stress and fatigue as well as improving overall mood.
+Exercise, a healthy diet, and regular sleep all reduce some of the common triggers, such as stress and fatigue, as well as improve overall mood.

 Tip #4: Find Something You Are Passionate About

 While in active addiction, many people find themselves consumed by getting and using drugs and alcohol.
 This leaves very little time for fulfilling life activities.
-On the other hand, a lot of newly sober individuals have difficultly filling up all this free time, and boredom can trigger a relapse.
+On the other hand, many newly sober individuals have difficulty filling up all this free time, and boredom can trigger a relapse.

-The first step you need to take on your journey of recovery is asking for help.
-Agape Treatment Center located in sunny Fort Lauderdale, Florida has a staff ready to start you out on that journey.
+The first step you must take on your recovery journey is asking for help.
+Agape Treatment Center, located in sunny Fort Lauderdale, Florida, has a staff ready to start you out on that journey.
 Our therapists will work closely with you to tailor a relapse prevention plan that will fit your unique needs and set you up for success.
-If you or a loved one is ready to learn how to get sober and prevent relapse, contact us today.
+Contact us today if you or a loved one is ready to learn how to get sober and prevent relapse.